back

 Promising Immediate Loan Forgiveness

-All companies that promise immediate loan forgiveness or debt cancellation are not to be trusted as no one can promise such a thing.
-These claims are fraudulent as most legitimate government forgiveness programs include years of loan payments and qualified employment in a particular field before the debt is actually forgiven.
+All companies that promise immediate loan forgiveness or debt cancellation are not to be trusted, as no one can promise such a thing.
+These claims are fraudulent as most legitimate government forgiveness programs include years of student loan payments and qualified employment in a particular field before the debt is actually forgiven.

 Requesting Power of Attorney or FSA Login Info

-Many scammers insist that you enable them to work with your loan servicer directly by asking for your FSA login ID and password or signing a power of attorney.
+Many scammers insist that you enable them to work with your loan provider directly by asking for your FSA login ID and password or signing a power of attorney.
 You should never give out important personal information like login details or your Social Security Number to a company claiming they need it to assist you.

 Allowing a private company to stand between you and your loan servicer by signing a power of attorney is never smart.